Dr Tom Measham: researching the global sustainability challenges faced by regional communities

 - assessing the social drivers and benefits of payments for ecosystem services

 Dr Measham joined CSIRO in Townsville, North Queensland, in 1998.

 In 2004 he moved to Canberra, in the Australian Capital Territory (ACT), to join the Resource Futures program at CSIRO Sustainable Ecosystems.

 Prior to joining CSIRO, Dr Measham was a research officer and tutor at the School of Tropical Environmental Studies and Geography at James Cook University in Townsville, Queensland, Australia.

 - Bachelor of Arts from the University of Sydney, Sydney, New South Wales, Australia, 1994

 - Master of Science from James Cook University, Queensland, 1998

 - Doctor of Philosophy from the Australian National University, Canberra, ACT, 2004.

 Dr Measham has the following awards and association memberships:

-Geography National Curriculum Reference Panel (Professional Advisor), Australian Curriculum Assessment and Reporting Authority (ACARA)
+He is also a member of the Geography National Curriculum Reference Panel (Professional Advisor), Australian Curriculum Assessment and Reporting Authority (ACARA.